bpassos-zz/git-commands/README.md

 # Viewing all branches, including local and remote branches
 $ git branch -a

+# Viewing all branches that have been merged into your current branch, including local and remote
+$ git branch -a --merged

+# Viewing all branches that haven't been merged into your current branch, including local and remote
+$ git branch -a --no-merged

 # Viewing local branches
 $ git branch